karolPlu5A/QuackerCode/README.md

-well, it's not a lot, hope you enjoy it
+well, it's not a lot, hope you enjoy it, also, the entire code is written in python
 PSSST... there are no commets